Our Board of Directors

 Donna Scheeder is Deputy Chief Information Officer for the Congressional Research Service at the Library of Congress and is a widely respected expert on libraries and information systems.
 A longtime Capitol Hill resident, she has served as an Advisory Neighborhood Commissioner and since 2004 has served as Chair of the Eastern Market Community Advisory Committee.

-Hal Wackman was a division leader for industrial, energy and infrastructure projects during his 28 years at the World Bank.
+Hal Wackman, our foundation treasurer, was a division leader for industrial, energy and infrastructure projects during his 28 years at the World Bank.
 He worked in numerous countries in Asia, Africa and Europe and served as Country Director in Kenya.
 He now consults for the World Bank and sits on a number of non-profit boards.

 Bonny Wolf is a Capitol Hill writer and editor.
 She was chief speechwriter for former Secretary of Agriculture Dan Glickman and does commentaries now for National Public Radio.